hribera/DAHSI/README.md

 ### Harwell Subroutines Library (HSL).
 MA27, MA57, HSL_MA77, HSL_MA86, and HSL_MA97.

 Get the HSL routines from [http://hsl.rl.ac.uk/ipopt](http://hsl.rl.ac.uk/ipopt).
-You can download the HSL Archive or HSL Full.
-For our code to run, you need to download the HSL Full.
+You should download the Coin-HSL Full.
 Once you have submitted registration form you will recieve an email containing a download link (it takes about one working day).

 Go to the folder `MainIpopt` and run